-- Have visual requirements of at least 20/30 in each eye without corrective lenses, have normal depth perception, and have colour vision.
+- Have visual requirements of at least 20/30 corrected OR 20/40 uncorrected both eyes tested together, normal depth perception and colour vision.

 - Have, at minimum, a Basic Rescuer or Level “C” Certificate (Heart and Stroke) and Standard First Aid Certificate (Canadian Red Cross, Canadian St. John’s Ambulance or WSIB approved training is acceptable, dated no more than 12 months before the date of your application.
 Any training that exceeds these minimum requirements would be considered an asset.
 You must present both certificates at the time of interview.)

 - Relevant Provincial Certifications as per the Province’s Firefighter Certification legislation.